alonzi/2017-doathon/README.md

 # What is a doathon?

-Doathons bring together diverse participants to advance open &mdash; openly and quickly.
+Doathons bring together diverse participants to get things done &mdash; openly, collaboratively and quickly.
 The event centers around participants (no speakers needed!), and projects (e.g. on Github) where collaboration, discovery and preservation are made easy.
-Once you've got a room booked, you're free to focus on what matters &mdash; attracting awesome participants and helping them work together.

 | Easy & Fast | Impactful | Inclusive & Participatory |
 | --- | --- | --- |